ShipStream/middleware/README.md

 ## Manual Actions

 Any public plugin method can be run by executing the following command in the command line specifying the plugin namespace and method name.
-You can also allow the user to trigger methods manually by defining an "action" node in the `plugin.xml` file.
+You can also allow the user on production to trigger methods manually by defining an "action" node in the `plugin.xml` file which will render a button on the Subscription page.

 For example, running the following console command is equivalent to the user clicking "Update IP" in the user interface, both will run the `update_ip` method defined in the PHP class with the proper environment context.